ZEDI16/Teacher-Tracking-System/README.md

 -->

 ### License
-This project is under a [MIT License](https://github.com/open-domains/register/blob/main/LICENSE).
+This project is free and unlicensed.